Anthropology (ANTH)

 ANTH 218.
 Biological Anthropology (with laboratory).
 (4 Credits)

 An introduction to biological anthropology, the holistic study of human biological variation and their bio-cultural adaptations to their environments.
 The class covers such topics as anthropological studies of genetics, non-human primate studies, human evolution, and human variation.
 Additional course fee applies.
-Prerequisite: ANTH 107.
+Prerequisite: ANTH 107 or instructor permission.

 ANTH 219.
 Archaeology (with laboratory).
 (4 Credits)